fscorrupt/Posterizarr/README.md

 # !!
 IMPORTANT !!

-Only tested on linux with a Folder structure like `/mnt/unionfs/Movies`...
-So it may not work for you, script is in alpha state and build for my environment.
+Script is in alpha state.

 # Plex Poster Maker